 Thursday, June 13: Arrive in Barcelona

-All went well with the flight although when the pilot banked at Montserrat, the mountain whose jagged peaks jut up over a thousand feet just outside of Barcelona, I thought he was going to clip off the wing tip.
+All went well with the flight although when the airplane banked at Montserrat, the mountain whose jagged peaks jut up over a thousand feet just outside of Barcelona, I thought the pilot was going to clip off the wingtip.

 Lunch: LaLlibertarai, Tallers Street, 48, 08001.
-Rustic bar just off Las Ramblas.
+The rustic bar just off Las Ramblas.
 Walls are decorated with posters and photographs displaying the anarchist history in Barcelona and the Spanish Civil War.